Validating Function Arguments in JavaScript: The Smart Way

 }

-Simple, isn’t it?
-For constraints we give a string where each character stands for a corresponding argument.
-So here we require selector to be a string (“S”) and both coordinates to be numbers (“N”).
+Simple enough.
+For constraints you give a string where each character stands for a corresponding argument.
+Here we require selector to be a string (“S”) and both coordinates to be numbers (“N”).

-First it’s not that easy to read and second we do not validate the structure of options, any object is considered valid.
+First, that is not easy to read.
+Second, we do not validate the structure of options – any object is considered valid.

 }